Destination Basingstoke is operated through a non executive board of directors, who all serve Destination Basingstoke on a voluntary basis.

 Mark Perry, Stakeholder

-Mark is the Chief Executive of Sentinel Housing Association based in Basingstoke.
+Mark is the Chief Executive of VIVID Housing Association based in Basingstoke.
 As a leading provider of affordable housing they own and manage over 9000 homes with a significant investment in the Basingstoke area.
 They have an ambitious development programme providing around 500 new builds a year.
 And any surplus that’s made from their c£50m a year turn over is invested back into the homes and communities where they work.
 Since joining Sentinel in January 2013 Mark’s taken a keen interest in the work and ambitions of Destination Basingstoke.

 “I think Destination Basingstoke play an important role as ambassadors for Basingstoke.
 I’m very happy to work with them in their key objective of promoting Basingstoke and the surrounding area for its quality of life and quality of business.”